EU keen to strengthen NGOs, lacks money

 The European Commission plans to prop up support for NGOs protecting European values in the next long-term EU budget in an effort to strengthen civil society, which has faced threats in several member states.

-The commission unveiled its plans for a new Justice, Rights and Values Fund for the 2021-2027on Wednesday (30 May), which bundles together several existing programmes, and contains roughly the same amount of money available in the current budget for the same purposes.
+The commission unveiled its plans for a new Justice, Rights and Values Fund for the 2021-2027 on Wednesday (30 May), which bundles together several existing programmes, and contains roughly the same amount of money available in the current budget for the same purposes.

 Dear EUobserver reader